pozi/PoziDocs/administrator-guide/pozi-server/qgis-server.md

 [https://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe](https://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe)

-Make sure you run as Administrator so that you install for all users, and select Advanced so that you can install QGIS Server.
+Make sure you `Run as Administrator` so that you install for all users, and select `Advanced` so that you can install QGIS Server, otherwise it will only install QGIS Desktop.
 Ensure that you install the `gdal-ecw` and `gdal-mss` plugins from the Libs section so that you can read ECW images and can utilise the SQL Server Native Client driver.

 NOTE: Pozi Server 2.2.8 ships with default configuration files for QGIS Server IIS Integration using FastCGI -- the following folder is assumed to exist if you have installed Pozi Server to the default `C:\Program Files (x86)\Pozi` location: